MDBAuth/MDBA_Gauge_Getter/README.md

 - (Optionally) install dev dependencies with `pip3 install -r requirements-dev.txt`
 - Run `python3 setup.py install` to install the module

+## Support
-Support For issues relating to the script, a tutorial, or feedback please contact Ben Bradshaw ben.bradshaw@mdba.gov.au
+For issues relating to the script, a tutorial, or feedback please contact Ben Bradshaw ben.bradshaw@mdba.gov.au For data issues please see the corresponding state water portals